ymotongpoo/aqd-workshop/workshop/building-our-app-part-2.md

 Thinking about what changes we might need to make, it is likely we are going to impact multiple files.
 I decided that @workspace is probably going to be the best option here.

 > @workspace Update the code to this application to add the ability yo export the results of a customer survey as a CSV file.
 The export file name should be the same as the survey.
 The export should only appear on the results page.

 > @workspace add a new button on the feedback.html that will allow the user to export the survey data.

 Review the output and follow the tasks.

 You might encounter a few errors and issues, typically along the lines of:

 * the export code does not work due to outdated methods
 * check that the export code is actually exporting the correct data from the tables
 * the export code generates errors such as " TypeError: a bytes-like object is required, not 'str'" or "ValueError: Files must be opened in binary mode or use BytesIO."

+You can use Amazon Q Developer to help you fix these issues.
+They key here is to help provide the right context.
+That typically means having an idea of what are the key source files you think are involved.
+Try different prompt in the chat interface with different open files and see how the out differs.
+You can also use @workspace here to get Q to help you assess your project in the context of the errors you are seeing.

+> I have put together a more detailed guide in a blog post, [Amazon Q Developer Tips: No.23 Debugging with Amazon Q](https://dev.to/aws/amazon-q-developer-tips-no23-debugging-with-amazon-q-11ee).

-After you clear the errors, you should get a download file.
+After you clear the errors, run the application and try exporting a survey.
+You should get a download file.
 Whilst this is good, it is not really what we are looking for.
 Lets build upon this and ask a follow up prompt, making sure to keep the survey.py route open.

 > Update the export code so that the export includes the name of the survey, description, as well as all the responses